netliferesearch/promptfinder/docs/SECURITY_AND_ACCESSIBILITY_REPORT.md

 ## Executive Summary

-The PromptFinder Chrome extension has undergone comprehensive security and accessibility testing across 8 critical areas.
+The DesignPrompts Chrome extension has undergone comprehensive security and accessibility testing across 8 critical areas.
 The extension demonstrates **excellent security posture** and **strong accessibility compliance**, making it ready for production deployment with high confidence.

 ### Overall Security & Accessibility Assessment: ✅ **EXCELLENT**